emaarco/quarkusaurus/README.md

-# 🚀 Quarkus-Example
+# 🦖 Quarkusaurus‚

 Welcome to Quarkusaurus, my personal playground for exploring Quarkus – a modern Java framework tailored for cloud-native applications.
 This repository contains a quarkus example service built with Kotlin & Gradle.
 Its goal?
 To explore what Quarkus can offer – from fast startup times to cool developer tools – and see how loud this framework can roar. 🦕

 ## 🌟 What's Quarkus?

 Quarkus is a Java framework designed for fast startup times, minimal memory usage, and cloud-native environments.
 It’s especially great for microservices and container deployments – like a multi-talented dino that adapts to any environment and still has time to learn some tricks. 🦖

 ## 🎮 Getting Started